bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 {{note
 #### Commentary on Expected Values
-The average for a normal, non-adventuring person is +0 in each score.
+The average modifier for a normal, non-adventuring person is +0 in each score.
 Ability scores represent as much *archetypes* or *approaches* as they do physical parameters.
 Someone with high Dexterity and low Strength may be "strong"; wielding a bow (which requires Dexterity) also requires substantial physical strength.
 But the way they approach matters is more nimble, dextrous, and subtle.
-In appearance, they'd likely be less muscle-bound and more lean--more of a runner's build than a bodybuilder's build.
+In appearance, they'd be less muscle-bound and more lean--more of a runner's build than a bodybuilder's build.

 Generally, you'll want your highest ability score to be in your class's primary score.
 That is: